top of page

 Gillian Harkness

-jewellery & enamels
+jewellery & enamel

 Heather Morgan

-batik & weaving
+batik

 Holly is an internationally-selling artist who captures memories, moments and emotions in magical seascapes, landscapes and florals.
 Vibrant colours and textures sweep across the canvas, adding mood and vibrancy.
 Each painting is filled with heart and spirit - a celebration of nature and all its healing powers.
+She graduated in Fine Art at the University of The West of England, winning the John Hulla Award from the School of Creative Arts and achieved a First Class Honours Degree.
+After graduating she became a qualified art teacher at Masters level.
+"I try to bring joy and clarity and to transport the viewer to a place of peace and mindfulness.
+My palette is generated by mood, embracing what is in my head and also what is in reality, often a dance between both."

 Holly Dunham